sanskrit/learnsanskrit.org/content/guide/core/suffixes.md

 {h Review}

-Sanskrit has many different root and nominal suffixes.
-We can use these suffixes to quickly and simply create a variety of complex and expressive words.
+Sanskrit has many different root and nominal suffixes, and we can use these suffixes to create a variety of complex and expressive words.

 {ol
     {li What does "vowel strengthening" mean?}